-If your thoughts have turned to where in the UK you can escape to once you’ve booked that precious time off work, you might be pleased to hear there are an increasing number of hotels across the country where you’ll be able to charge your electric car.
+If your thoughts have turned to where in the UK you can escape to once you’ve booked that precious time off work, you might be pleased to hear there are an increasing number of hotels with electric car charging points across the country.

 Indeed, of the more than 33,000 charging devices on Zap-Map, over 2,500 of them – as of July 2022 – are associated with hotels or very similar accommodation.
 That’s just under 8% of all EV charging devices in the UK.

 So what do we know about these hotels with electric car charging facilities?
 Which hotel brands should you look out for?
 Where in the country should you head to?
 And which networks provide the charging facilities?
 Well, lower down we’ve broken down some of the figures for you in a few different ways.